hyperledger-labs/splice/cluster/images/docs/src/sv_operator/sv_helm.rst

 .. [#reach] The URL must be reachable from the Canton participant, validator app and SV app running in your cluster, as well as from all web browsers that should be able to interact with the SV and wallet UIs.

-.. [#aud] This is currently the only audience supported.
-In the future, the audience will be made customizable.

     ..
 TODO(#2052) use a unique audience for each app

 .. _helm-sv-auth0: